hellg1/JB_Internship/Readme.md

 #### Linux

-First of all, using terminal update all the packages to make sure that everything will work properly:
+First of all, using terminal, update all the packages to make sure that everything will work properly:

 `$ sudo apt-get update`